Throwback Thursday — SoDalicious Irish Bread

 “The Southern Irish regions bake their loaves in a classic round fashion and cut a cross on top of the bread,” the website continues.
 “This was done for superstitious reasons, as families believed a cross on top of the bread would let the fairies out or ward off evil and protect the household.”

-All of which leads, inevitably, to a reminder that the Friends of the Montauk Library are celebrating St. Patrick’s Day with an Irish Soda Bread Bakeoff this weekend.
+All of which leads, inevitably, to a reminder that the Friends of the Montauk Library are celebrating St. Patrick’s Day with an Irish Soda Bread Bakeoff on Saturday, March 21.

-“The history and culture of Irish Soda Bread are still being fiercely debated almost 200 years after it became a necessary staple in Ireland during the Potato Famine,” says an announcement for the fundraising event.
+“The history and culture of Irish Soda Bread are still being fiercely debated almost 200 years after it became a necessary staple in Ireland during the Potato Famine,” said an announcement for the debut event last year.
 “We will not be wading into those disputes, but just enjoying the versatility and deliciousness of this bread and showing off the baking skills of our local community.”

 The cover of the cookbook Patricia Smyth used to make her Irish soda bread. | Courtesy of Elizabeth McCarron

 Irish soda bread lovers can participate as bakers, tasters, or both.
-Bakers stand to win $100 if the tasting committee chooses their submission.
-They are invited to bring two loaves of bread to the Montauk Library by 10:30 a.m. on Saturday, March 15, after registering at foml@montauklibrary.org.
-The ingredients can’t require refrigeration, and any liquor must be cooked off; bakers are also asked to bring a copy of their recipe.
+Bakers stand to win … well, just local renown, if the tasting committee chooses their submission.
+They are invited to bring two loaves of bread to the Montauk Library by 9:30 a.m. on Saturday, March 21, along with a copy of their recipe.

 Want to just have a taste – slathered with Irish butter and some grand jams and jellies, perhaps?
-Come to the library between 11 a.m. and 2 p.m. on Saturday and pay $5 for some bread with a cup of nonalcoholic Irish coffee or hot chocolate.
-Children 6 years and under can have a taste for free.
+Come to the library between 10 a.m. and 1 p.m. on March 21 and pay $5 for some bread and an accompanying beverage.
+There will be an extra treat this year, beginning at 1 pm: a musical program by the singer/songwriter Lori Hubbard along with Montauk School students, all with a St. Patrick’s Day theme.

 “Go traditional or invent a style all your own,” the Friends tell prospective bakers, a message that suggests there will be a mouth-watering assortment.